marijnkoolen/scholarly-web-annotation-client/README.md

 pip install
 ```

+For the Image annotation example, make sure to install the [OpenSeadragonSelection](https://github.com/picturae/openseadragonselection) plugin in the `public/js/` folder.

 ## How to test

 You need the run the [Scholarly Web Annotation Server](https://github.com/marijnkoolen/scholarly-web-annotation-server) in the background for the client to function properly.